drowe67/freedv-gui/USER_MANUAL.md

 ## Transceiver Filters

 For most FreeDV use, your radio's receive filters should be set to the widest possible (typically around 3 KHz).
 This allows easy switching between analog mode as well as the various FreeDV modes.
-Depending on propagation conditions and your radio, narrower filters may or may not help improve SNR.
+Depending on your individual circumstances, narrower filters may help with reception of FreeDV, but there has not been any testing to definitively confirm this or under what circumatances (if any) where this would be the case.

 For reference, the channel widths of the currently supported modes are below:

 | Mode | Width (KHz) |
 | --- | --- |